polyfacet/my-md-log/Other/Principles.md

 # Principles and mottoes
 <div class='editDate'>Created: 2021-11-18</div>
-<div class='editDate'>Modified: 2021-11-23</div>
+<div class='editDate'>Modified: 2021-12-07</div>

 ## Introduction
-Lately I have realized that I have gone from "solution-oriented" to "problem-oriented", therefore I thought I would write down some principles and mottoes which I either strive for or is somehow programmed in me.
+Lately I have realized that I have gone from "solution oriented" to "problem oriented", therefore I thought I would write down some principles and mottoes which I either strive for or is somehow programmed in me.
 Maybe I will add the reasons to it in the future.

 ---
 ## Problem solving